dennuguyen/comp2521-ass2/README.md

 We can modify the existing headerfiles and add new ADTs e.g. Queue.c and Queue.h which will be submitted if added/changed.

 Dracula and hunters do not directly interact with the gameview.
 They must use their ADT getters which calls the gameview getters.

-### C Style Conventions

-To mimic the given style of the assignment:
-1. ADT in upper "CamelCase" reflect a hidden pointer in its declaration e.g. typedef struct gameView * GameView.
-2. ADT in lower "camelCase" do not reflect a hidden pointer in its declaration.
-3. Functions in upper "CamelCase" are declared in header files.
-4. Functions in lower "camelCase" are statically declared.
-5. Variables in "UPPERCASE" are constants.

-Turn on "format on save" if your editor has the feature.

 ## The Hunt